linkerd/website/linkerd.io/content/2/tasks/automatically-rotating-control-plane-tls-credentials.md

 ## Create an Issuer referencing the secret

-Now that we have the Secret in place, we can create a cert-manager "Issuer" resource that references it:
+With the Secret in place, we can create a cert-manager "Issuer" resource that references it:

 ```bash
 cat <<EOF | kubectl apply -f -